pipecat-ai/aws-deepgram-workshop/README.md

 # Activate it
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate

-# Install the Pipecat Cloud CLI
+# Install requirements, including Pipecat Cloud CLI
-pip install pipecatcloud
+pip install -r requirements.txt
 ```

 ### 3. Acquire required API keys

 This starter requires API keys for AWS and Deepgram.
-AWS credentials can be found [here](https://pastebin.com/wVU3Qhdz).
-Those credentials are tied to several different AWS Workshop accounts with rate limiting, so choose a random set from the list.

-Sign up for a Deepgram account [here](https://console.deepgram.com/signup?jump=keys) to get your own Deepgram API key.
+- [These AWS credentials](https://pastebin.com/wVU3Qhdz) are tied to several different AWS Workshop accounts with rate limiting, so choose a random set from the list.

-If you already have a Daily account and want to use the Daily transport locally, you can also add your `DAILY_API_KEY` to the .env file.
-Otherwise, you'll be able to use the Daily transport without a key if you deploy to Pipecat Cloud later in these instructions.
+- Sign up for a Deepgram account [here](https://console.deepgram.com/signup?jump=keys) to get your own Deepgram API key.

 Rename `env.example` to `.env` and add keys: